Hey, I'm Zoltán Matók, a senior fullstack iOS developer and UI designer from Hungary. This is cover letter / CV / portfolio.

 Jon Sheklow, CEO of Opposite Lock LLC.

-I’m currently working on a service called XPO for a client.
+I worked on a service called XPO for a client.
 It brings influencers and marketers together and it's an easy way to pay influencers for advertising.

 I made the UI design and the iOS app for Lili Fox, a gamified dating app.
 The app reached around 120k downloads (iOS & Android combined), but sadly the service was discontinued because it failed to bring in investors.